INCITS Mission Statement

 How do members participate?

-- Voting Membership: Voting membership is open to any company, consortium, or individual materially affected by a standard issue.
+- Voting Membership: Voting membership is open to any company, consortium, or individual materially affected by a standards issue.
 There is a fee associated with this membership level to fund the administrative work that is involved with any development process.

 A representative of a prospective voting member shall initially attend a meeting of the appropriate committee or group without voting privileges.
 Voting privileges become effective with attendance at one of the next two successive meetings and receipt of the applicable fees for the membership year.